settlemint/docs/content/docs/blockchain-guides/hyperledger-fabric/network-stats.md

 ---
-title: "Hyperledger Fabric Network Stats"
+title: "Network stats"
 ---

-# Network and node stats

 ## Network stats

 ### Consensus nodes (Active/Cluster size)

-Shows the default-channel’s number of orderer nodes that are currently active and the size of the cluster (the ordering service).
+Shows the default-channel's number of orderer nodes that are currently active and the size of the cluster (the ordering service).

 ### Latest block committed